OCPD Citizens Academy

 What Topics Are Covered

 Classes will include criminal investigations, patrol, K-9, crime prevention, emergency management, use of force, evidence procedures, traffic enforcement, search and rescue, firearms training, personnel, and the drug task force.
-Additionally, instructors from other agencies involved in criminal justice will present classes on 911 dispatch, the prosecutor's office, public defenders, and the court system.
+Additionally, instructors from other agencies involved in criminal justice will present classes on Oldham County Central Dispatch, prosecutor's office, public defenders office, and the court system.

-The academy meets on weekday evening for 3 hours.
-Each academy session runs for 10 weeks and is limited to 25 participants.
-The academy requires a substantial commitment.
-Participants are required to attend nine of the ten sessions to successfully complete the academy and receive a Certificate of Completion.
+The academy meets one weekday each evening, for 3 hours.
+Each academy session is 11 weeks and is limited to 25 participants.
+Participants successfully completing the academy will receive a Certificate of Completion.
 There is no charge for the academy and all materials will be provided.
 All Citizen Academy graduates are eligible to become members of the Alumni Association.
 This affords the graduate the opportunity to work with others in the association and continue their interest and efforts in support of law enforcement.